Qing (philosophy): In Korea

 In Korea, is known as (정).
 It is a term familiar to all Korean people and appears frequently in print and media.

 Writing in the Korea Times, scholar and cultural critic David Tizzard describes as an "invisible hug" and says that it often manifests in acts of service and gift-giving among people: "In Korea, you learn to both give and receive.
 This might be a set of vitamin drinks, it might be a compliment or it might be the bill at the local barbeque joint.
 But it's more than money or affection.
 Here, those actions become a bond: a psychological umbilical cord linking people.
 This might be ."

+A clear application of jeong is found in de recommendation of an educator who advises parents how to deal with emotional "meltdowns" in children.
+The advice follows a five-step sequence: